Four Elements of a Healthy Forest

 When plant species that evolved in one region of the globe are moved to another region, a few of them flourish outside cultivation in their new home, crowding out native vegetation.
 These invasive plants have a competitive advantage because they are no longer held in check by their natural predators, and they can quickly spread out of control.

 Shipping, international travel, and the aquariums are main ways these plants arrive.
 Horticultural trades are major routes of introduction since some invasive plants are used in landscaping.

 • Fragments break off and regrow

 • Birds or mammals carry seeds

 • Seeds are blown by the wind

 • Clothing and vehicles spread seeds

-Invasive plants rob sunlight, nutrients, and water from native plants, which wildlife depends on.
-Invasives damage habitat for at least half the species federally listed as threatened or endangered.
-In California, 415 special status species are threatened by invasive plants.
+In California, 415 special status species are threatened by invasive plants; they rob sunlight, nutrients, and water from native plants that wildlife depends on.
+Invasive plants damage habitat for at least half the species federally listed as threatened or endangered.

 Diminished outdoor recreation